Policy last updated

 - informal advice and support from the employee led Enablers

-If further advice is needed, the manager must obtain the employee’s permission to seek support from the Workforce Diversity and Inclusion team which may require meeting with the employee directly to clarify specific needs and seek any additional information.
+If further advice is needed, the principal/manager must obtain the staff members permission to seek support from the Workforce Diversity and Inclusion team which may require meeting with the staff member to obtain consent, clarify specific needs and seek any additional information.

 OHS Advisory Service

-Employees and managers with OHS queries can access the department's expert health and safety support service.
+Staff and principals with OHS queries can access the department's expert health and safety support service.
 The OHS Advisory Service can provide help with implementing the OHS Management System, reporting or closing hazards or incidents in eduSafe Plus (staff login required), conducting workstation assessments, conducting risk assessments and other OHS issues.

 Our OHS Advisory Service now has mental health and wellbeing specialists to assist leadership teams to proactively safeguard wellbeing and respond to wellbeing issues.